 Tips and Tricks for the citrus salsa:

 - Instead of simply peeling then chopping the oranges and grapefruit, you can take your time and get only fruit meat.
 Cut the fruit into fourths and invert each piece.
 Then peel the peel off of the fruit, and carefully remove each section of pulp from the skins.
 The oranges can be more delicate so if this is too cumbersome simply slice the peels off as much as you can, then chop.

 - When straining the salsa to get the juice, allow it to sit and move around with your fingers to drain as much juice as you can.

-- If you don’t have a high speed blender, the best way to get ultra smooth and creamy citrus cream sauce is using a coffee grinder to grind the cashews.
+- If you don't have a high-speed blender, the best way to get ultra smooth and creamy citrus cream sauce is by using a coffee grinder to grind the cashews.
 You do this without soaking them, this works much better than soaking and really does give an ultra smooth result!
-Also make sure you clean the grinder, coffee flavor will not pair well with this, LOL
+Also, make sure you clean the grinder, the coffee flavor will not pair well with this, LOL

 - Chips and dip, and a little citrus drizzle

 - Tacos, because duh

 - Use the cream as a mayo like spread